vvdleun/audiostreamerscrobbler/README.md

         },
         ...

-NOte that the player name is case sensitive.
+Note that the player name is case sensitive.

 I have seen that when playing local songs from my NAS (Western Digital MyCloud), the MusicCast player does not recognize the length of songs.
 The main Android app also has the same problem, it is not possible to skip inside a song.
 I don't know yet whether this is an incompatibility with my NAS' media server, or simply a fact.
 If it is indeed the latter case, then I'll implement an option eventually so that it can still scrobble those songs.